 The 2018 selection committee included Dylan Conger (chair), George Washington University, Dave Marcotte, American University, Scott Allard, University of Washington, and Nicolas Ziebarth, Cornell University.

-This award will be accepted by Daniel Gubits during the new Membership and Awards Breakfast on Friday, November 9, at the Fall Research Conference.
+This award was accepted by Daniel Gubits during the new Membership and Awards Breakfast on Friday, November 9, at the 2018 Fall Research Conference.
 If you plan to attend this free breakfast, please RSVP here.

 Past Recipients of the Vernon Memorial Award: